-When Kyoryuger news first broke, the fact that the team sidearm served as the changer caused some mild surprise; and there was even a little early speculation among Western fans that this aspect might be changed when it came time to adapt the series for Power Rangers because of violence concerns.
+When Kyoryuger news first broke, the fact that the team sidearm served as the changer caused some mild surprise; and there was even a little early speculation among Western fans that Saban might change things when it comes time to adapt the series for Power Rangers and make something else the morpher because of violence concerns.
 A week or two later came the Sandy Hook tragedy where a gunman entered a school and shot up a class of six-year-olds, making gun control issues the major point of discussion for a while.
-Though considering Power Rangers has a few more Sentai to adapt before reaching Kyoryuger, by the time they actually get around to it, the issue might die down.

 Go-Busters have gotten praise for its several references to Mighty Morphin' Power Rangers.
 Well, making the Sentai series that premieres on MMPR's 20th anniversary a dinosaur-themed Sentai has got to count for something.

-If this series gets adapted into Power Rangers, this will be the series that breaks Power Rangers' record of having a Yellow Ranger in every series.
+Its Power Rangers counterpart is the first series to break Power Rangers' record of having a Yellow Ranger in every series.